-List conditions for reactivation or possible discontinuation of the program.
+Review criteria for reactivation or possible discontinuation of the program.

 Communicate the program status to the Division of Graduate Studies for appropriate dissemination once the steps above have been completed.

 For more information, contact the Chair of the University Graduate Committee: Marilyn Wilson – marilynw@csufresno.edu.